chattergpt/chattergpt.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I attended the [15th Annual oSTEM Conference][ostem] where I was able to network and connect with LGBTQ+ professionals and presented a poster and oral research presentation on my [research][paper] at the Dye Lab!
+I attended the [15th Annual oSTEM Conference][ostem] in Baltimore, MD, where I was able to network and connect with LGBTQ+ professionals and presented a poster and oral research presentation on my [research][paper] at the Dye Lab!

 [ostem]: https://conference.ostem.org/
 [paper]: https://arxiv.org/abs/2509.15216